maxholi/MSIA-423-Project/README.md

  conda activate hof-env
  pip install -r requirements.txt
  ```
+### 2. Set Default Data Output Folder

+Many of the scripts in this project output data that is used in various steps of the pipeline.
+You will have to create a new directory that will store all of the output using the `mkdir` command, e.g. `mkdir data`

+The default folder is called `data`, so if this is changed then the output data path defined above will have to be changed in several files, as decribed in the proceeding steps below.
-### 2. Initialize the database
+### 3. Initialize the database

 This step is to create the schema that will store player data and predictions that are generated in the proceeding steps in the pipeline

-To initialize the database in SQLite, run:
+To initialize the database in **SQLite**:

+If the data output folder was defined as a folder **not** called `data` in step 2, you have to make the following changes:

+* `app/models.py`: change the SQLite `engine_string` variable in the `create_db` function
+* `app/integrate.py`: change the SQLite `engine_string` variable in the `get_session` function and the default input data paths for the input files at the bottom of the script in the argparse section
+* `config/flask_config.py`: change the `SQLALCHEMY_DATABASE_URI` string

+After the above changes are made, run:

 ```bash
 make db_local
 ```
-Check to see that `hof.db` is now in the `data/` folder of the project.
-The path to this database is hardcoded into the `models.py` script in the `app/' folder, so if you want the database to be stored somewhere else you will have to change the `engine_string` variable in that file.
-You will then have to adjust the SQLite `engine_string` in both `integrate.py (app/ folder)` and `flask_config.py (config/ folder)` to match
+Check to see that `hof.db` is now in the output data folder of the project defined in step 2.

-To initialize the database remotely on MYSQL, run:
+To initialize the database remotely on **MYSQL**, run:

 ```bash
 make db_remote